One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

 “About you leaving for Germany, yes.
 I said I’ll be fine, especially with Dr. Campbell checking in.”

-Garcia had told her, “If there are any problems, he’ll go back to his aunt in Chicago.
+George continued, “Dad also said that if there are any problems, I’ll have to go back to my aunt in Chicago.

 “Too early to think.”

 He spattered eggs in the frying pan.
-She heard cereal and milk poured into the mixing bowl.
-Her quiet Saturday morning to work had ended.
+Cereal clattered and milk splashed into a metal mixing bowl.
+Her quiet Sunday morning to work had ended.

-“But,” she continued, my type was not around for that first Thanksgiving.
+“But,” she continued, my type of Indian was not around for that first Thanksgiving.
 Probably, everyone else at the Nepskis will be 98 percent descended from immigrants.”